samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 {% endraw %}
 {% endhighlight %}

 In the HTML file, you can see you are using `mat-dialog`, `mat-input`, and `mat-select` from the Angular Material library.
-So, as you can imagine, you will need to import them in your `material.module.ts` file:
+So, as you can imagine, you will need to import them into your `material.module.ts` file:

 ```typescript
 import {NgModule} from '@angular/core';